sanjibbehera/aws-resources/README.md

     Task No. 6a :-  Create MYSQL RDS DB Instance and host them in Private Subnet of the VPC.
 [DONE] Task No. 6b :-  Enable skip Snapshot creation upon deletion of the RDS DB Instance.
 [DONE] Task No. 7  :-  Create ECS Cluster and Install Docker Images.
 [WIP] Task No. 8  :-  Create DynamoDB Table such that EC2 instance in private subnet connects to it.
-[WIP] Task No. 9  :-  More task coming up.
+[DONE] Task No. 9  :-  More task coming up.

 Usage